 In women with symptoms, pre-eclampsia may cause:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-Preeclampsia is diagnosed if a pregnant women has high blood pressure and significant protein in her urine.
+Preeclampsia is diagnosed if a pregnant woman has high blood pressure and significant protein in her urine.

 Tests may include: